yjg30737/pyqt-background-app-example/README.md

 2. python main.py

 ## Detailed Description
 Window has nothing. blank empty screen.
 That's not the point.
+You can just make random widgets over it to your heart's content.

 The point is app does not stop if you measly close the window.